MetroPCS Buyer's Guide: Everything you need to know

 MetroPCS offers discounts on multiple lines depending on your monthly data allotment for up to 5 lines.

-If you go with the $30/month 2GB plan or $40/month 3GB plan, you get $5 off per line, so you can get 2 lines for $50/month, 3 lines for $75, and so on.
-If you mix any of the four plans, you can get a $5 discount on all of them.
+Family plans start with the $40 6GB plan.
+You can add up to 4 lines, and you get $15 off each added line.
+So if you just do 2 lines, you get them for $65/month, with 6GB of 4G LTE each.
+That's a great deal, especially when you consider that most people only use about 3GB of LTE per month.

-If you go with the $50 or $60 plans, you get a $10/month discount per line, so long as all lines are on an unlimited plan.
+If you go with the $50 or $60 plans, you get a $10/month discount per line (including the original line), so long as all lines are on an unlimited plan.

 Best MetroPCS phones